Sobków

-The village has an approximate population of 870, and is located on the left bank of the Nida river.
-It was founded as a city in 1563 by Grand Treasurer of the Crown Stanisław Sobek, and lost its city rights in 1869.
-Sobkow has a rail station, which is located three kilometers northwest of the village, along a main line from Kraków to Kielce.
+The village is located on the left bank of the Nida river.
+Sobkow has a railway station, which is located three kilometers northwest of the village, along a main line from Kraków to Kielce.

-The name of the village comes from Stanislaw Sobek of Sulejów, who founded it in the area of the village of Nida.
+History

+It was founded as a town in 1563 by Grand Treasurer of the Crown Stanisław Sobek in the area of the village of Nida, and named after him.
+The Brochwicz coat of arms of the Sobek family remains included in the coat of arms of Sobków.
 Together with the town, Sobek founded a castle, which became main residence of his family.
-In the 17th and 18th centuries, the town belonged to several families, such as the Drohojewski, the Wielopolski, the Sarbiewski, the Myszkowski, and the Szaniawski (since 1725).
+In the 17th and 18th centuries, the private town belonged to several families, such as the Drohojewski, the Wielopolski, the Sarbiewski, the Myszkowski, and the Szaniawski (since 1725).
 Sobków remained a small town, whose development was limited due to proximity of well-established local urban and trade centers at Checiny and Jędrzejów.
-In 1667, while part of Sandomierz Voivodeship, it had only 32 houses, with the population of 270.
-After the Partitions of Poland (1795), it belonged to the Russian-controlled Congress Poland (1815 - 1915), and in 1827, its population was app, 1,000.
+In 1667, while part of Sandomierz Voivodeship in the Lesser Poland Province, it had only 32 houses, with a population of 270.
+King Augustus II the Strong established 12 annual fairs.
+In 1778, the old privileges were confirmed by King Stanisław August Poniatowski.

+After the Third Partition of Poland (1795), it was annexed by Austria.
+After the Polish victory in the Austro-Polish War of 1809, it became part of the short-lived Duchy of Warsaw.
+In 1815, it became part of Russian-controlled Congress Poland.
 Following the example of many other places in northern Lesser Poland, Sobków lost its town charter in 1869, after the January Uprising.
 During World War I, the village was completely burned (1915).
+In 1918, Poland regained independence and control of Sobków.
+During World War II, it was occupied by Germany.

+Sights

 Most interesting sight at Sobków is a fortified castle, called Fortalicja sobkowska.
-It was built on the left bank of the Nida by Stanislaw Sobek, in 1560-1570.
+It was built on the left bank of the Nida by Stanisław Sobek, in 1560–1570.
 The castle is surrounded by a rectangular wall, with towers in each corner.
 Inside the walls the castle once stood.
-The original castle was replaced by a Classicistic complex in 1767.
+The original castle was replaced by a Classicist complex in 1767.
 Now it is in ruins.
 Furthermore, Sobków has the St. Stanislaus church, built in the mid-16th century as a Calvinist prayer house.
 In ca. 1570 the house was handed over to Roman Catholic Church by Stanislaw Sobek, the son of the founder.
 The church has the shape of a cross, with a Baroque main altar and 18th century epitaphs.
-Damaged during World War II, the church was remodelled in 1945-1946.
+Damaged during World War II, the church was remodelled in 1945–1946.